 Two visits to the casino, in very different contexts.
 The first under the heavy snowfall of a late January, and the second under the bright sun of a late afternoon in June.
 The first in the middle of the afternoon on a weekday, and the second on a Saturday in the late afternoon and early evening.
 Both times, the same roadmap: observe, survey, discuss, understand, and absorb the atmosphere of the place, paying particular attention to our sensory experiences.

-Our group of eight students and two teachers conducted these visits as part of the “Casino Ethnography” (EdC) project.
-This project is part of the research program on Responsible Gaming in the digital age supervised by Dr. Martin French at Concordia University in Montreal, and supported by the FRQ-SC .
-The study was able to draw on the support of Prof. David Howes at the Center for Sensory Studies and Sylvia Kairouz of the Gaming Research Chair, and is part of the projects carried out by the Ethnography Lab at Concordia.
-EdC’s ambition can be summed up in a few words: to offer a sensory ethnography of the casino environment.
+Our group of eight students and two teachers conducted these visits as part of the “Casino Ethnography” (CE) project.
+This project is part of the research program on Responsible Gaming in the Digital Age supervised by Dr. Martin French at Concordia University in Montreal, and supported by the FRQ-SC .
+The study was able to draw on the support of Prof. David Howes at the Center for Sensory Studies and Sylvia Kairouz of the Gambling Research Chair, and is part of the projects carried out by the Ethnography Lab at Concordia.
+CE’s ambition can be summed up in a few words: to offer a sensory ethnography of the casino environment.

-As in all ethnographic businesses, our visits to the casino were punctuated by questioning of our representations of casinos, of those who frequent them, and of the practice of games of chance.
-We will present three avenues of analysis based on these little surprises.
+As in all ethnographic undertakings, our visits to the casino were punctuated by a questioning of our representations of casinos, of those who frequent them, and of the practice of games of chance.
+We will present three avenues of analysis based on these reflections.
 But first, we must mention the obvious: the casino environment encourages gambling.
-The sensory overstimulation elicits a state of mind that is both euphoric and detached: the avalanche of flashing coloured lights and the ringing of slot machines, intensified in the windowless rooms with low-painted black ceilings that reverberate and thick carpets that reverberate. absorb.
-Added to this are the efforts to lose the players: in space, with a labyrinth plan and more escalators up than down, and in time, without clock and window (except on the ground floor).
+The sensory overstimulation elicits a state of mind that is both euphoric and detached: the avalanche of flashing coloured lights and the ringing of slot machines, intensified in the windowless rooms with low-painted black ceilings that reverberate and thick carpets that absorb.
+Added to this are the efforts to disorient the players: in space, with a labyrinthine layout and more escalators up than down, and in time, without clocks and windows (except on the ground floor).
 We’ll stop there, since this deliberate effort to design a space to push play is very well analyzed by Natasha Dow Schüll in Addiction by Design (2012).

 A second notable element: the strong differentiation of spaces, linked to that of audiences and gaming practices.
 This differentiation is embodied in the layout of the casino, which offers a multitude of rooms and spaces with distinct functions and sensory atmospheres.
 The top floor, with dim lights and a sober sound atmosphere, is devoted to poker.
 Gamers, predominantly but not exclusively men, minimize sensory stimuli with dark glasses, headphones and caps.
 The many slots filled with slot machines have slightly different vibes: redder lights in the basement room, newer machines in some spaces, others with mechanical levers mimicking the one-armed bandits of the last century.

-By drawing attention to the sensory and material dimension of games of chance and gambling in the dedicated context of the casino, the EdC wants to bring an additional perspective to the literature on the subject.
-It stands out from cognitive and psychological approaches and studies on addiction, which are widely represented in research on games of chance and money.
+By drawing attention to the sensory and material dimension of games of chance and gambling in the dedicated context of the casino, the CE wants to bring an additional perspective to the literature on the subject.
+It stands out from cognitive and psychological approaches and studies on addiction, which are widely represented in research on gambling.
 It goes without saying that this work is of capital importance from a public health perspective.
-But, within the framework of the EdC, there is no question of tearing the veil, that is to say of revealing the illusions, the manipulations, the errors of calculations and the irrational beliefs of the players.
-Conversely, it is a question here of seeking the meaning of gambling as a social practice.
+But the framework of the CE is not intended to lift the veil , that is to say reveal the illusions, the manipulations, the errors of calculation and the irrational beliefs of the players.
+Instead, it intends to seek the meaning of gambling as a social practice.
 It’s about, in a nutshell, understanding what happens when people play.